 Average cost of car insurance in Arizona

-The average cost of car insurance in Arizona is $1,587 for full coverage and $502 for minimum coverage.
-Arizona drivers on average pay $87 less for full coverage car insurance than the national average of $1,674.
-However, your cost will vary depending on geographic location, crime rate, number of accidents in your area and your driving history.
+The average cost of car insurance in Arizona is $1,547 per year for full coverage and $555 per year for minimum coverage.
+Arizona drivers pay less, on average, than the national annual average premium of $1,674 for full coverage auto insurance.
+The cost of minimum coverage insurance in Arizona is in line with the national average annual price of $565.
+However, your cost will vary from these averages based on your geographic location, local auto theft and vandalism rate, number of accidents in your area and your driving history, among other rating factors.

 |Average annual premium for minimum coverage in Arizona||Average annual premium for full coverage in Arizona|

 Most states require you to purchase certain insurance coverages before you can register your vehicle.
 You must carry at least a state’s required minimum limits of coverage to drive legally.
 According to the Arizona Department of Insurance, you must carry these minimums:

 - $25,000 bodily injury liability per person

 Although buying only minimum liability may keep your premiums low, you could be facing financial stress if you cause an accident.
 If the damages in that accident exceed your insurance limits, you will be responsible for the excess out of pocket.
 Most insurance experts recommend that you purchase higher liability limits, if you are able to.